OksanaVe/snpAIMeR/SNP_AIMeR/README_SNP_AIMeR.md

 ```

 ## Output
-During the analysis, after each panel size is evaluated, replicate cross-validation assignment rate data for the last combination tested is displayed in a histogram.
-Replicate cross-validation data is not saved but mean values are available in the output files "All_combinations_assignment_rate.csv" and "Combination_assignment_rate_means.csv".
+During the analysis, after each panel size is evaluated, replicate cross-validation data for the last combination tested is displayed in a histogram.
+Cross-validation data is not saved, however, mean values are available in the output files "All_combinations_assignment_rate.csv" and "Combination_assignment_rate_means.csv".
 The output file "Above_threshold_assignment_rate.csv" lists the combinations with a mean correct assignment rate above the user-specifed threshold.

 "Single_marker_assignment_rate.pdf" is each candidate marker's individual assignment rate.
 This is the same as running min_range=1, max_range=1.
 <br clear="left"/>